-Addiction may occur more quickly for these individuals.
-There are special drug abuse policies with programs in place for women suffering from drug abuse.
+There are particular drug policies with programs in place for women suffering with drug addiction.
 These include programs focused on maternal health and health during pregnancy.

-Drug use for Native American and Native Alaskan populations has become heavy, and the U.S. government has been working to develop programs tailored to these populations.
-These policies help by promoting ideas and themes specific to those regions and to help tribal authorities create a strategy that includes treatment, prevention, recovery and law enforcement.
+Drug use in Native American and Native Alaskan populations has increased, and the U.S. government has been working to develop programs tailored to these populations.
+These policies help by promoting ideas and themes specific to those regions and helping tribal authorities create a strategy that includes treatment, prevention, recovery, and law enforcement.

 Find Drug or Alcohol Addiction Treatment Programs

 If you or a loved one is struggling with addiction, help is available and recovery is possible.
 Treatment can start anyone battling a substance use problem on the path to a healthier and happier life.
 Rehab programs are located throughout the U.S., and a variety of treatment types is available.
 You can use SAMHSA’s Find Treatment tool to search for facilities.
 Many state government websites will provide local drug and alcohol resources to those in need.
 To find your state government’s website, do a web search for your state name and ‘.gov.’